Trans Fat and Testosterone: One of the Worst Fats to Consume

-It took only 2 years for the process of hydrogenating liquid oils into solid fats to land in the US, and in 1911 P&G acquired the hydrogenation patent, and quickly started manufacturing partially hydrogenated cottonseed oil with the tradename; Crisco.
+It took only 2 years for the process of hydrogenating liquid oils into solid fats to land in the US, and in 1911 P&G acquired the hydrogenation patent and quickly started manufacturing partially hydrogenated cottonseed oil with the tradename; Crisco.

 Now you might be asking yourself, what the heck has this got to do with trans fats?

-The answer is: everything.
+The answer is everything.
 The hydrogenation process flips some of the molecular “carbon-carbon” bonds into “trans” bonds, effectively creating trans-fatty acids.
-And when the hydrogenation process is completed only to the point where the optimal texture is reached (but not full hydrogenation), high amounts of trans fatty-acids will remain in the end product.
+And when the hydrogenation process is completed only to the point where the optimal texture is reached (but not full hydrogenation), high amounts of trans-fatty-acids will remain in the end product.

-Bottom line: When cheap vegetable oils are hardened – or partially hardened – by the hydrogenation process, trans-fats are formed and they tend to remain in the finished product, which is now called as: hydrogenated vegetable oil, partially-hydrogenated vegetable oil, hardened vegetable oil, partially-hardened vegetable oil, or margarine.
+Bottom line: When cheap vegetable oils are hardened – or partially hardened – by the hydrogenation process, trans-fats are formed and they tend to remain in the finished product, which is now called as hydrogenated vegetable oil, partially hydrogenated vegetable oil, hardened vegetable oil, partially-hardened vegetable oil, or margarine.

-NOTE: Trace amounts of naturally occurring trans fatty-acids (CLA and vaccenic acid) can also be found in some natural animal-fats, but these are not to be concerned about, since research has shown that they are perfectly healthy, and don’t poses the same adverse health effects as the synthetic man-made trans fats do (study, study).
+NOTE: Trace amounts of naturally occurring trans fatty-acids (CLA and vaccenic acid) can also be found in some natural animal-fats, but these are not to be concerned about, since research has shown that they are perfectly healthy, and don’t pose the same adverse health effects as the synthetic man-made trans fats do (study, study).

 Why are Trans Fats Unhealthy?

-Secondly, trans-fats promote systemic inflammation in the body, which is considered as the root cause of many illnesses in modern day medicine.
+Secondly, trans-fats promote systemic inflammation in the body, which is considered as the root cause of many illnesses in modern-day medicine.

-Thirdly, a large American review study recently concluded that every 2% increase in energy from trans fats, was associated with 23% increase in cardiovascular disease risk.
+Thirdly, a large American review study recently concluded that every 2% increase in energy from trans fats, was associated with a 23% increase in cardiovascular disease risk.

-The good news are, that just little over a week ago, the FDA finally published a press release, ordering the complete removal of industrially produced partially-hydrogenated fats from the American diet by the year 2018.
+The good news is, that just little over a week ago, the FDA finally published a press release, ordering the complete removal of industrially produced partially-hydrogenated fats from the American diet by the year 2018.
 They claim to do this in order to “reduce coronary heart disease and prevent thousands of fatal heart attacks every year.”